ibm-cloud-docs/hardware-security-modules/connecting_to_hsm.md

 6e:7a:73:e1:2a:54:8f:99:3e:6a:56:f8:38:22:fb:a6
 Command Result : 0 (Success)
 ```
-9. Check that the fingerprint reported matches the fingerpring originally generated on the connecting host.
+9. Check that the fingerprint reported matches the fingerprint originally generated on the connecting host.